zathras/jovial_svg/README.md

 For the binary format, it is a goal to ensure that new versions of the library continue to read old files.
-Old versions of the library do not need to read new `.si` files, however - the library can simply fail when it detects a newer version number.  `.si` files are intended to be bundled as application resources alongside the library, and not used as a publication format.
+Old versions of the library do not need to read new `.si` files, however - the library can simply fail when it detects a newer file version number.  `.si` files are intended to be bundled as application resources alongside the library, and not used as a publication format.